Random (comics): Post M-Day

-Random is one of the few mutants who retained their superhuman powers after M-Day.
-Alongside Tempo, Unuscione, and Frenzy, Random again works with Exodus, joining his new team of Acolytes and participating in an attack on the S.H.I.E.L.D.
+Random is one of the few mutants who retain their superhuman powers after M-Day.
+Random again works with Exodus, joining his new team of Acolytes and participating in an attack on the S.H.I.E.L.D.
 Helicarrier.

-Random and the Acolytes later attack the Xavier Institute on a mission from Mister Sinister to retrieve Destiny's diaries.
-The diaries they find are fake, and after a battle with Colossus, Shadowcat, and several students, the Acolytes are forced to return to Sinister without completing their mission.
-Random is present with the rest of the Acolytes in the final battle of "Messiah Complex".
+Random and the Acolytes attack the Xavier Institute on a mission from Mister Sinister to retrieve Destiny's diaries.
+However, the diaries they find are fake.
+After a battle with Colossus, Shadowcat, and several students, the Acolytes are forced to return to Sinister emptyhanded.

-X-Men: Legacy

-When Professor Xavier returns to New Avalon to confront Exodus, Random is still among the Acolytes.
-Xavier convinces Exodus to disband the group and find a new way to help mutantkind, and Random, Amelia Voght, and Omega Sentinel decide to relocate to San Francisco in response to the X-Men's call for all mutants to relocate there.

-Random is next seen on Utopia during Bastion's attack on the island.
-Random, along with Scalphunter, Sack, Litterbug, and others, is rallied to Utopia's defense by Cyclops, who declares, "Today you are all combatants.
-You are all X-Men".

-Following the battle, Random attends Cable's funeral.
-When Cyclops puts together a squad of X-Men led by Rogue and Magneto to help with reconstruction efforts in San Francisco, Random is included in the group, along with Colossus, Psylocke, Omega Sentinel, Danger, Hellion, and Hope.

-Random later appears as a member of the Utopians alongside Elixir, Karma, Masque, Madison Jeffries, and Tabitha Smith.

 House of X

-Random later appears as one of the villainous mutants invited to come live on the newly created mutant island of Krakoa, provided he no longer holds any grudges towards his fellow mutants.
+Random is among the mutants invited to come live on the newly established mutant island of Krakoa, provided he no longer holds any grudges towards his fellow mutants.

 Powers and abilities

 Random's body is made of morphing protoplasm which can change into almost any shape he can imagine and commonly changes his forearms into weapons that fire hardened protoplasm projectiles from his own biomatter.
 He is able to randomly counteract any force or mutant ability directed at him, alter his mass and strength and rapidly regenerate damaged or detached/severed biomatter and limbs.